-Onboarding Experience Is Important
+Onboarding Experience is Important

 Did you know that effective app onboarding can increase app retention by up to 50%?

 The onboarding process is the first time when a consumer uses your app.
-A smooth onboarding journey will keep your app in the good books of your consumers and definitely one of the ways of how to increase app engagement & user retention.
+A smooth onboarding journey will keep your app in the good books of your consumers and definitely be one of the ways how to increase app engagement & user retention.

-There are many mobile apps that don’t even ask for their consumers to create a profile right away.
+There are many mobile apps that don’t even ask their consumers to create a profile right away.
 They allow their users to navigate through the app and ask them to create their profiles when placing an order or a few minutes after app usage.

 A smooth experience is important, especially when someone is using your mobile app for the first time.
 Take Amazon’s app for example.